-The stops are numbered on the MRT so even if you don’t know the final destination of the train, you can tell which way you need to go because the station you’re at is numbered and the station you’re getting off at is also numbered.
+What I love is that the stops are numbered on the MRT so even if you don’t know the final destination of the train, you can tell which way you need to go because the station you’re at is numbered and the station you’re getting off at is also numbered.
 Since there are only 2 possible directions a train can go, you just need to see if the numbers are getting larger or smaller and get on the correct metro.

 The stations also have tv screens that tell you when the next train is arriving so you’re always in the know as to how long it’ll take.

 Know that Singapore is a very clean city and there are reasons for that.
 They have specific laws and although you may not agree with them, you do have to respect them or face the consequences.

 You aren’t allowed to eat, drink, or smoke on the trains or the train stations for that matter.
 You won’t see vending machines on the platform if you want to buy water since you can’t drink it there.
 You’ll find convenience stores like 7-11 just outside the station so you buy whatever you need after using the MRT.

 Overall, you’ll want to think twice before you do anything that may not be acceptable.
 Smokers typically have to go to a smoking section.
 Just because you’re outside doesn’t mean you’re allowed to smoke there.
 You may be directed to a designated smoking area mainly so you don’t litter your cigarette butts.
 Remember, there’s a reason Singapore is such a clean city and whether you agree/disagree with the laws doesn’t matter.
 You still have to respect the laws or face the consequences.